in-droid/PR21INRAKT/README.md

 ## Statistical analysis

-While checking the distribution of different beer styles we found that the most popular styles are 'American IPA' accounting for roughly 18% of all beers, 'American Pale Ale (APA)' accounting for 10% of all beers and 'American Amber/Red Ale' making up 5% of all beers.
+While checking the distribution of different beer styles we found that the most popular styles are **'American IPA'** accounting for roughly **18%** of all beers, **'American Pale Ale (APA)'** accounting for **10%** of all beers and **'American Amber/Red Ale'** making up **5%** of all beers.

-We performed a Pearon Correlation test and found that there is a strong positive correlation between bitterness and alcohol level.
+We performed a Pearson Correlation test and found that there is a strong positive correlation between bitterness and alcohol level.

-We looked at the top ten beer styles and found that 'American Double/Imperial IPA' has a significanlty higher alcohol and bitterness level compared to the rest.
-'American IPA' also has a notable bitterness level.
+We looked at the top ten beer styles and found that **'American Double/Imperial IPA'** has a significanlty higher alcohol and bitterness level compared to the rest. **'American IPA'** also has a notable bitterness level.

 # Grouping states into regions